Deaf culture: LGBT

-Deaf religious institutions
+Religious

 There are deaf churches (where sign language is the main language), deaf synagogues, deaf Jewish community centers, and the Hebrew Seminary of the Deaf in Illinois.
 In 2011 the Conservative Movement unanimously passed the rabbinic responsa, "The Status of the Heresh [one who is deaf] and of Sign Language", by the Committee on Jewish Law and Standards (CJLS).
 This responsa declared that, among other things, "The Committee on Jewish Law and Standards rules that the deaf who communicate via sign language and do not speak are no longer to be considered mentally incapacitated.
 Jews who are deaf are responsible for observing mitzvot.
 Our communities, synagogues, schools, and camps must strive to be welcoming and accessible, and inclusive.
 Sign language may be used in matters of personal status and may be used in rituals.
 A deaf person called to the Torah who does not speak may recite the berakhot via sign language.
 A deaf person may serve as a shaliah tzibbur in sign language in a minyan whose medium of communication is sign language."

-Deaf women's institutions
+Women's

 There are 15 chapters of Deaf Women United throughout the United States; its mission is, "to promote the lives of Deaf women through empowerment, enrichment, and networking."
 There is also Pink Wings of Hope, an American breast cancer support group for deaf and hard-of-hearing women.